ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/rabbit-mq.markdown

 #### Message Duplication

-It **is** possible that duplicate messages will be sent to the topic.
+It **is** possible that duplicate messages will be sent to the exchange.

 If, for example, the RavenDB node responsible for the ETL task fails while sending messages, the new responsible node may resend some of the messages